ThNj/ThNj/README.md

 - 👋 Hi, I’m @ThNj
 - 👀 I’m interested in Artificial inteligence
-- 🌱 I’m currently learning ...
-Python and Java
+- 🌱 I’m currently learning  Python and Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projeto Integrador Senai
-- 📫 How to reach me ... g28791086@gmail.com
+- 📫 How to reach me g28791086@gmail.com

 <!---
 ThNj/ThNj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.